Aaron Carter Defends Michael Jackson, Calls ‘Leaving Neverland’ Accusers Liars

 However, Aaron Carter says it’s simply not true.
 Carter says that he spent a lot of time with Micheal Jackson and that nothing inappropriate ever happened, even revealing that like so many other young boys, he had spent nights in Jackson’s bedroom.

-Aaron now says that the Leaving Neverland accusers are lying, especially Wade Robson, who had every opportunity to come out with his allegations when Jackson was alive, and instead took the stand during his child molestation trial to defend the King of Pop.
+Aaron now says that the Leaving Neverland accusers are lying, especially Wade Robson, who had every opportunity to come out with his allegations when Jackson was alive and instead took the stand during his child molestation trial to defend the King of Pop.

 As previously reported by The Inquisitr, fans have been very divided about what to believe when it comes to the accusations in Leaving Neverland.